notmuch/notmuch/doc/man7/notmuch-sexp-queries.rst

 Term or phrase fields can contain arbitrarily complex queries made up from terms, operators, and modifiers, but not other fields.

+Range fields take one or two arguments specifying lower and upper bounds.
+One argument is interpreted as identical upper and lower bounds.
+Either upper or lower bound may be specified as ``""`` or ``*`` to specify the lowest possible lower bound or highest possible upper bound.

 .. _field-table:

 .. table:: Fields with supported modifiers